pensadotech/ClickyGameNg/README.md

 ## Who can benefit from this application

 Angular developer can benefit with this example applicaiton.
-It presents a ame structure broken into multiple components.
+It presents a structure broken into multiple components.
 Anyone learning Angular program can find it an interesting little challenge.

 ## How developers can get started

 To start, the developer must have Angular CLI and NPM installed in the computer.
-Normally, it is recomended to have NodeJs that comes with teh lates NPM version.
+Normally, it is recommended to have NodeJs that comes with the lates NPM version.
 Te project can be cloned or downloaded, and initialized.
 Here are the steps for getting started.

 1. For installing NodeJS refer to the following link https://nodejs.org/en/

 2. For installing Angular CLI, refer to the link: https://angular.io.
 However the command is as follows:

         npm install -g @angular/cli

-3. Clone ordownload the project into the computer.
+3. Clone or download the project into the computer.
 After, the initialization, and using Microsoft Visual Code, the project folder should resemble as depicted below, and should be ready for execution.

 ![layout](./docs/2.ClickyGame.vscode.png)